misspellted/enlightened/README.md

 still worked:

 * Pressing the left mouse button would 'draw' a circle on the active area.
-* Pressing the rightt mouse button would 'draw' an "erased" circle on the same.
+* Pressing the right mouse button would 'draw' an "erased" circle on the same.

 When the cursor was updated to use a separate layer (CameraOverlay), Painter was tested first, and oh did that separate layer make it so much easier!

-In addition to the line in `launcher.py`, the "Painter" demo can be run by the following command, at the root directory of the repository:
+The "Painter" demo can be run by the following command, at the root directory of the repository:

-    python -m demos.painter
+    python painter.py

-## Emitter Demo
+### Emitter Demo

 The purpose of the Emitter demo is to spam a bunch of Rays into the scene, to find out the limitations of the current code.
 While about 1024 seem to be good,